All Episodes

 He'd still be making a speech if the crowd hadn't booed him silent.

-Which I was doing, booing himself.
+Which I was doing, booing him.

-Me and well, see, that was the interesting thing.
+Well, see, that was the interesting thing.

 Exactly.

-Anything had happened in there was spontaneous.
+I will not believe that anything that happened in there was spontaneous.

-And you can talk all you want about CNN's questions and so forth, the YouTube question, but they chose those questions, and so therefore those questions were not the ones submitted, they were the ones CNN wanted.
+And you can talk all you want about CNN's questions and so forth, the YouTube question, but they chose those questions.

 And they had 5,000 to choose.

-Look, I'm glad you called Gordon.
+Look, I'm glad you called, Gordon.

 Thanks much.